International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 That settled it.
 Within five minutes, the crew had set up their computers up in the common space, reminiscing about their favorite build queues.
 Alexandria read the manual in moments, then digested whole forums of opening lines, synergies, counterplays, and strategies that won rarely but spectacularly.
 They chose the Sakhalin Corps for their first game, a beginner-friendly faction with a decent skill ceiling.
 They wasted no time setting up an airtight defense - the Corps’ specialty - and learned from a brutal four-front siege that not losing is not the same as winning.
 The next game was a free-for-all with everyone playing the blitz-focused Omsk Garrison.
 Eun Sol and Alexandria lost in the first battle, and the three survivors settled into a grindy stalemate that ran out the clock.
 Alexandria won the next game thanks to Kuiper’s pivotal betrayal of Arjun, and won the fourth on their own (albeit with a heavily-favored faction matchup.)
 Their fascination was slowly translating into skill, which they tested with the finicky-but-explosive Tunguska Protectorate.
 They lost quickly, but with crackpot plans just seconds from fruition.

 The humans started yawning as midnight came and went.
 Alexandria worried that they were being cut loose, but once everyone dispersed to their rooms, the group chat lit up with strategies, fanart, and memes.
 The game’s fandom had produced decades of jargon and in-jokes and balance complaints, and while none of the humans had been hugely involved, they had collectively seen twenty years of its history.
-The present-day fandom was up in arms about some game-breaking bug or cheap strategy, and the crew fondly recalled when they were that enraged over glitches that have since become historically iconic.
-Alexandria hung back and absorbed context for the terabytes of forum threads in their mind, making them a little less inscrutable.
+The present-day fandom was up in arms over whether or not some strategy was glitch exploitation or fair game, and the crew fondly recalled when they were that enraged over bugs that had since become historically iconic.
+Alexandria hung back and absorbed context for the terabytes of forum threads in their mind.

 News | Mods | Bug Reports | Fanworks/Memes | Off-Topic